lochmueller/index/README.md

 The traversing configuration of the database and frontend indexing is configured via JSON.
 This is an example configuration for content indexing on the pages (database indexing online). and the url build process for news.
-Only the first extender is executed for every page-
+Only the first extender is executed for every page.

 Possible types are:

-- content (Lochmueller\Index\Traversing\Extender\Content)
 - news (Lochmueller\Index\Traversing\Extender\News)
 - address (Lochmueller\Index\Traversing\Extender\Address)